-The Australian National Institute of Management and Commerce (the Institute) seeks to continually improve its position as a higher education provider by undertaking various external referencing and benchmarking activities.
+The Australian National Institute of Management and Commerce (the Institute) seeks to continually improve as a higher education provider by undertaking various external referencing and benchmarking activities.

-The Institute appreciates that benchmarking is important to enable it to identify comparative strengths and weaknesses with other quality Institutions and higher education providers.
-The Institute also believes that benchmarking can help it develop improvements in academic quality, bring a fresh approach, allow improved decision-making through referencing like-for-like comparative data, and bring an external focus and clarity to what might otherwise be considered internal activities.
+The Institute appreciates that benchmarking is essential in identifying comparative strengths and weaknesses with other institutions and higher education providers.
+Benchmarking can help develop improvements in academic quality, bring a fresh approach, allow improved decision-making through referencing like-for-like comparative data, and bring an external focus and clarity to what might otherwise be considered internal activities.